qmhc/vite-plugin-dts/README.md

 If your project has not type diagnostic tools, you can set `skipDiagnostics: false` and `logDiagnostics: true` to turn on the diagnostic and log features of this plugin.
 It will help you to check the type errors during build and log error information to the terminal.

+### Take type error when using both `script` and `setup-script` in vue component

+This is usually caused by using `defineComponent` function in both `script` and `setup-script`.
+When `vue/compiler-sfc` compiles these files, the default export result in `script` will be merged into the parameter object of `defineComponent` that in `setup-script`, but there is incompatible of `defineComponent` returned types and parameter types, then a type error is caused.

+Here is a simple [example](https://github.com/qmhc/vite-plugin-dts/blob/main/example/components/BothScripts.vue), you should remove the `defineComponent` which in `script` and export a native object directly.

 ## License

 MIT License.